NJAU-CDSIC/MsipNet/README.md

    iii. **Testing_set_8_structure**:Predicted structures obtained using RNAfold and RNAshapes.

--**MsipNet_code**:Main code file for the MsipNet model.
+- **MsipNet_code**:Main code file for the MsipNet model.

--**Scripts**:Contains code for motif discovery, sequence-only models, and models using predicted structural information:
+- **Scripts**:Contains code for motif discovery, sequence-only models, and models using predicted structural information:

   a. **Motif_discovery**: Code related to discovering motifs.